danom03/TTS-and-STT-services/README.md

 # TTS-and-STT-services
-This repository contains all the model tried for the STT and TTS services.
+This repository contains all the models tried for the STT and TTS services.

+Follow [https://github.com/huggingface/parler-tts] for installation guide of Parler-TTS.